lavague-ai/LaVague/docs/docs/learn/browser-drivers.md

 Our Driver modules are used to perform actions on web browsers and to get information from our current web page.

 We have two Driver options:

-- SeleniumDriver: When the SeleniumDriver is used, our Action Engine will generate and execute code using Selenium
+- ✅ SeleniumDriver: When the SeleniumDriver is used, our Action Engine will generate and execute code using Selenium
 - 🎭 PlaywrightDriver: When the PlaywrightDriver is used, our Action Engine will generate and execute code using Playwright

-## SeleniumDriver
+## Selenium Driver

-The SeleniumDriver is installed by default when you install `lavague`.
+The Selenium Driver is installed by default when you install `lavague`.

 You then need to initialize the Driver and pass it to your Action Engine with the following code: